-Indication ELIQUIS (apixaban) PRADAXA (dabigatran) SAVAYSA (edoxaban) XARELTO (rivaroxaban) COUMADIN JANTOVEN (warfarin) [†] Prophylaxis and treatment of the thromboembolic complications associated with atrial fibrillation (AF) and/or cardiac valve replacement < Prophylaxis and treatment of venous thrombosis and its extension, pulmonary embolism (PE) ~ Reduce the risk of death, recurrent myocardial infarction (MI), and thromboembolic events such as stroke or systemic embolization after MI ~ Reduce the risk of stroke and systemic embolism in patients with non-valvular atrial fibrillation (NVAF) ~ • ∨ ‡ ~ Prophylaxis of deep vein thrombosis (DVT), which may lead to PE, in patients undergoing knee (TKR) or hip (THR) replacement surgery ~ ~ Prophylaxis of DVT and PE in patients undergoing THR surgery ~ Treatment of DVT and PE ~ ✓ ~ Reduction in the risk of recurrence of DVT and PE following initial therapy ~ ~ ~
+Indication BEVYXXA (betrixaban) ELIQUIS (apixaban) PRADAXA (dabigatran) SAVAYSA (edoxaban) XARELTO (rivaroxaban) COUMADIN JANTOVEN (warfarin) [†] Prophylaxis and treatment of the thromboembolic complications associated with AF and/or cardiac valve replacement ✓ Prophylaxis and treatment of venous thrombosis and its extension, PE ~ Reduce the risk of death, recurrent myocardial infarction (MI), and thromboembolic events such as stroke or systemic embolization after MI ~ Reduce the risk of stroke and systemic embolism in patients with NVAF < ~ ‡ < Prophylaxis of DVT, which may lead to PE, in patients undergoing knee (TKR) or hip (THR) replacement surgery \ \ Prophylaxis of DVT and PE in patients undergoing THR surgery ~ Treatment of DVT and PE \ ✓ ✓ \ Reduction in the risk of recurrence of DVT and PE following initial therapy \ ~ \ Prophylaxis of VTE in adult patients hospitalized for acute medical illness who are at risk for thromboembolic complications due to moderate or severe restricted mobility and other risk factors for VTE ✓ §

-Prior to treatment, patients should have been treated with parenteral anticoagulant for 5 to 10 days. †Limitation of use: Warfarin has no direct effect on an established thrombus, nor does it reverse ischemic tissue damage.
+Prior to treatment, patients should have been treated with parenteral anticoagulant for 5 to 10 days.

-Not indicated in NVAF patients with CrCL > 95 mL/min due to increased rates of ischemic stroke.
+†Limitation of use: Warfarin has no direct effect on an established thrombus, nor does it reverse ischemic tissue damage. ‡Not indicated in NVAF patients with creatinine clearance (CrCL) > 95 mL/min due to increased rates of ischemic stroke. §Limitation of use: Use has not been established in patients with prosthetic heart valves.

-(Prescribing information: COUMADIN, 2016; ELIQUIS, 2016; JANTOVEN, 2011; PRADAXA, 2015; SAVAYSA, 2016;
+(Prescribing information: BEVYXXA, 2017; COUMADIN, 2016; ELIQUIS, 2016; JANTOVEN, 2011; PRADAXA, 2015; SAVAYSA, 2016; XARELTO, 2017)

-XARELTO, 2016)

-Information on indications, mechanism of action, pharmacokinetics, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.
+• Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.